K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums

+Describing $D_{\gamma}$ explicitly requires an explicit linear algebraic description of the points of $Y_{\gamma}$.
+For case (1), we give this as Theorem \ref{thm:orbit-closures}.
+Essentially, $Y_{\gamma}$ is described as the set of all flags which are in a certain position (prescribed in a precise way by $\gamma$) relative to the standard splitting of $\C^n$ as $\left\langle e_1,\hdots,e_p \right\rangle \oplus \left\langle e_{p+1},\hdots,e_n \right\rangle$.
+The corresponding degeneracy locus $D_{\gamma}$ is then the set of all points $x \in X$ over which the fiber of the flag on $V$ over $x$ is in this same position relative to the fiber of the splitting over $x$, with the ``position'' of a flag relative to a splitting being defined in precisely the same way as in the $K$-orbit setting.

+The various bundles on $X$ can be realized as pullbacks by $\phi$ of tautological bundles on the universal space, in such a way that their Chern classes are pullbacks of $S$-equivariant classes represented by our $\xx$ and $\yy$ variables (or perhaps by polynomials in these classes).
+Making this translation explicit, and having described the points of $D_{\gamma}$ explicitly, if we assume that

-our equivariant formula for $[Y]$ gives us, in the end, a formula for $[D]$ in terms of the Chern classes of the bundles involved.
-See \cite[\S B.3, Lemma 5]{Fulton-YoungTableaux} for a sufficient condition to guarantee that $[\phi^{-1}(Y)] = \phi^*([Y])$ for any map $\phi$ of nonsingular varieties.
-Philosophically, this is the case when the various structures on the bundle $V$ are in sufficiently general position with respect to one another.
+then our equivariant formula for $[Y_{\gamma}]$ gives us, in the end, a formula for $[D_{\gamma}] \in H^*(X)$ in terms of the Chern classes of the bundles involved.
+Equation \eqref{eqn:pullback} holds, for instance, if $\phi$ is a smooth morphism.
+Alternatively, \cite[\S B.3, Lemma 5]{Fulton-YoungTableaux} gives a more general sufficient condition to guarantee \eqref{eqn:pullback}, namely that $D_{\gamma}$ has the expected codimension, and that there is an open neighborhood $U$ of a smooth point of $Y_{\gamma}$, defined by equations $h_1,\hdots,h_s$, such that $\phi^{-1}(U)$ is defined inside $D_{\gamma}$ by equations $h_1 \circ \phi,\hdots,h_s \circ \phi$.